LanLi2017/yw-idcc-17/README.md

 ## Installing Instructions

-The bash scritps have been tested on Mac and Windows platform.

-  1. The following free software are required in order to run  this demo.
+The following free software are required in order to run  this demo.

   * **Java**: please install Java SE Development Kit 8 by navigating to http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html  to view JDK dowloads.
 Accept all default installation configuration.
 Please confirm if Java is available by typing the command below.
 If not, please locate the directory containing the JDK executables (`C:\Program Files\Java\jdk1.8.0_121\bin`) and add the direcoty containing the JDK executables to my Windows `path` variable.